Treysa station: Current operations

-The Mittelhessen-Express (SE 30) to Frankfurt and the RegioTram Kassel tram-train service RT9 to Kassel start and end at Treysa station.
 The station is within the tariff zone of the North Hesse Transport Association (Nordhessischer Verkehrsverbund, NVV).
 In the direction of Gießen the section from Neustadt is within the tariff zone of the Rhine-Main Transport Association (Rhein-Main-Verkehrsverbund, RMV).

 Treysa station is served at 2-hour intervals by Intercity trains on line 26 (Stralsund–Hamburg–Frankfurt–Karlsruhe).
 On weekends there are also single direct services to Berlin Südkreuz and to Westerland.
 There are also Regional-Express services every two hours between Frankfurt and Kassel (RE 30) and the Mittelhessen-Express service runs at hourly intervals between Treysa and Frankfurt.

 Even today, track 1 and 2 are served by the Main–Weser Railway.
 Trains that do not begin or end in Treysa use these tracks.
-Track 3 is used by the Mittelhessen-Express, which begins and ends here, and track 4 is used by RegioTram Kassel services, which also begin and end here.
+Track 3 is used by the Mittelhessen-Express, which begins and ends here.
 Track 5 is now used mostly as a through track, when all the other tracks are in use.

 There is a bus station in front of the station building, which is served by buses to Frielendorf, Homberg and to the surrounding villages.